sdgilley/azureml-previews/previews/homepage-tiles/quickstart-train-model-sample.md

 If you wish, return to the details page while you wait for the notification that the run has completed.
 Or use **Refresh** occasionally on the details page too view the current status.

-The amount of time to complete the job will vary, but should take around four or five minutes, if you're using the compute resource for the first time.
+The amount of time to complete the job will vary, but should take around five or six minutes, if you're using the compute resource for the first time.
 This includes time to create the compute cluster, spin up a node, and run the job.

 ## Metrics